-Although every journey will be unique, transgender clients invariably see the face as their primary focus for initial surgery and enhancement.
+Although every journey will be unique, transgender women invariably see the face as their primary focus for initial surgery and enhancement.
 Breasts, genitals, hips, and everything else can be concealed for now, but the face is ‘skin exposed’ and the face is where you will be judged male or female.

 Hair removal prior to facial feminisation surgery